 I’ve been an RN for over 22 years and I’ve been at the labor bedside for almost 20 of those.
 I’m so excited you’re thinking about your birth in advance.
-I think it really helps, which is why I love this course that gets you all prepared without getting overwhelmed!
+I think it really helps!

-Today we are going to focus on the four (although most hospitals only have three of these) options in labor.
+Today we are going to focus on the five (although most hospitals only have three of these) options in labor.

 Clearly, there are a lot of options in this arena — but essentially, you are managing the pain on your own.
 BTW, I have a whole post on having an unmedicated hospital delivery.
 But, options include

 - Positioning (harder to do in the hospital as they have to monitor the baby)